Sales Tax Evasion

 Report Sales Tax Evasion

 Public awareness and involvement are essential in eliminating sales tax evasion.
-To report suspected sales tax evasion, contact the Board of Equalization Investigations Division at 916-324-0105 or the Tax Evasion Hotline at 888-334-3300.
-To submit a complaint by e-mail, please click here.
+To report suspected sales tax evasion, contact the Board of Equalization Investigations Division at 1-916-324-0105 or the Tax Evasion Hotline at 1-888-334-3300.
+You can also submit a complaint online.
+By law, all complaints are kept confidential unless a court orders otherwise.